Sponsoparnordvpn/VMInjector/README.md

 The key passed, multiples warns / prints should appear : Congratulations, you did it !

 Now enter your code in the code editor and press execute !!

+Note : If it doesnt work try running it on a code IDE or just wait for Land LLC to release their c++ executor.